 What happens when you wear heels all the time?

 OrthoIndy foot and ankle specialist Dr. Shea explains what happens to your feet when you wear heels.

-Although I cannot comment from personal experience, high-heeled shoes have become a modern-day necessary evil.
+Although I can’t comment from personal experience, high-heeled shoes have become a modern-day necessary evil.
 My caveman ancestors first put on rabbit-skin pelts to protect their feet from the environment.
 As man evolved, so did his shoes, to allow better functioning and protection, such as snowshoes and chain-mail slippers.
 The first high-heels can be traced to early Persian horse riders.
 The high-heel provided increased stability of the foot in the stirrup and prevented it from slipping forward.
-Functionality of shoes gave way to fashion.
+The functionality of shoes gave way to fashion.
 In the sixteenth century, royalty began wearing heels to make themselves appear taller and more prestigious.
-This gave way to a person of authority or wealth being known as “well heeled.”
+This gave way to a person of authority or wealth being known as “well-heeled.”